sormy/ec2-init/README.md

 Needed to programmatically initialize EC2 instance using customizable instance provisioning shell script.

-Currently script assumes that IMDSv1 is used (IMDSv2 is not supported at this time).

 Read more about EC2 instance user data:
 <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html>